Jancy-2006/Catch-the-stars/README.md

 # Catch the Stars

 ## Description
 Catch the falling stars to earn points.
 Missing stars reduces lives.

 ## How to Play
-1. Click Start
+1. Click Start.
-2. Click stars before they fall
+2. Click stars before they fall.
-3. Game ends at 0 lives
+3. Game ends at 0 lives.
+4. And see how many stars you have own.

 ## Features
-- Score tracking
+- Score tracking.
-- Game states
+- Game states.
-- DOM manipulation
+- DOM manipulation.
-- Event handling
+- Event handling.

 ## Concepts Used
-HTML, CSS, JavaScript, loops, arrays, functions
+HTML, CSS, JavaScript, loops, arrays, functions.